-2. After the program has been opened, go immediately to the Full Pattern sheet by clicking that tab near the bottom left of the screen.
+- 2. After the program has been opened, go immediately to the Full Pattern sheet by clicking that tab near the bottom left of the screen.
 Under the Tools pull-down menu in this sheet, check to see that the Solver tool appears.
 If not, click the Add-ins option under the same menu and click the Solver option box.
 If the option does not install, then Solver has not been installed from the original Excel disk.
-Return to the original Excel disk and install the Solver (see the Help menu in Excel), and then repeat the steps above.

-3. Next run the Solver once in the Full Pattern sheet by choosing the Solver from the Tools menu and by clicking the Solve button.
+Return to the original Excel disk and install the Solver (see the Help menu in Excel), and then repeat the steps above. - 3.
+Next run the Solver once in the Full Pattern sheet by choosing the Solver from the Tools menu and by clicking the Solve button.
 If the following cells in the Solver are empty, then before starting the Solver fill them in as follows: Set Target Cell to E1; click the Min. button; set By Changing Cells to E8.
 This run will take a few minutes.
 If the Maximum Time Limit box appears click Stop and then OK.
-If this box does not appear, a short cut is possible: when "Trial Solution" shows up in the lower left corner of the screen, push the Esc key on the keyboard (sometimes it has to be pushed several times), and halt and stop the Solver solution.
-This routine, and that described in the section below, should only have to be done once, when the program is first installed on your computer.

-4. Return to the Input sheet by clicking on its tab at the bottom of the screen.
-Now it may be necessary to turn on the Solver in the Visual Basic Editor.
-If this Solver has not been turned on, the program when run will give a macro error.
+If the Solver solution box appears, click OK to retain the Solver solution.
+This routine, and that described in the section below, should only have to be done once, when the program is first installed on your computer, or if the program is installed on another computer from your computer. - 4.
+Return to the Input sheet by clicking on its tab at the bottom of the screen.
+Now it probably will be necessary to turn on the Solver in the Visual Basic Editor.
+If this Solver has not been turned on, the program when run will give: Macro error at cell: [RkJock5.xls]Input!AJ210.
 To turn on the Solver, go to the Tools menu.
 Under Tools, choose Macro, then Visual Basic Editor.
 A new Tools menu will appear.
 Under this menu choose References.
 A box will appear named Available References.
-A checked Solver box may appear in this box, especially for those using Windows.
-If so, go to paragraph 5 below.
-However, especially for the Macintosh, a checked box may appear that says MISSING:SOLVER.XLA.
+Click to check the Solver box in this box, and then go to paragraph 5 below.
+If the References option is dimmed so that it can not be chosen, then exit the Excel program (first exit the Visual Basic editor under the File menu and then exit Excel), and start again with step 2 above.
+It may be necessary the second time through to uninstall and then to reinstall the Solver (under the Tools menu in the Full Pattern sheet click Add-Ins, and uncheck the Solver Add-in box, then repeat the procedure to recheck the Solver box).
+However, no Solver box may appear, or a checked box may appear that says MISSING:SOLVER.XLA.
 If so, click the Browse button.
-Twin boxes will appear.
-From the menus at the top of the boxes, it may be necessary to find Microsoft Excel Files in the Show menu and Add-Ins in the From menu.
+You now will have to look around to find the Solver box in order to check it to turn it on.
+In one version of Excel, twin boxes will appear.
+From the menus at the top of the boxes, it may be necessary to find Microsoft Excel Files in the Show menu and Add-Ins in the From menu (look in the Microsoft Office files under the Excel program and in Libraries).
+Make sure that All File Types are being shown, or especially those having the .xla extension.
 Choose Add-Ins in the left box, and open Solver.xla in the right box by double clicking.
 Click the Enable Macros button that appears.
 In a minute, SOLVER with a checked box should appear in the Available References box.
 Click the OK button.
-Under the Excel Menu, click Close and Return to Microsoft Excel.
+Under the File Menu, click Close and Return to Microsoft Excel.